lojikil/akvo/README.md

 A simple test case for an intermediate representation that can be used for symbolic execution & abstract interpretation.
 I'm focusing on a greybox-style of symbex that concretizes via fuzzing.

+_NOTE BENE_ This is a fork of my previous project, [Unamed Symbolic Executor Number 9](https://github.com/lojikil/uspno.9).
+Some refactoring has been applied and it has been made to work with 3.x (I use 3.7 locally, but will update to 3.8 eventually)

 # Exploration

 This is meant to be a test bed for exploring ideas, rather than an industrial-quality grey-box path explorer.
 A few things I'd like to look into: